ItalianJedi/wats1030-intro-to-unix/nix_scavenger_hunt.md

 user       999  0.0  0.0  36076  1644 pts/4    R+   06:48   0:00 ps aux

 * Run `top` and review the results.
-(Hint: You may need to use `ctrl-c` to get out of this app.) *How do you interpret what you see here?* top - 06:52:27 up 2 days, 22:46,  0 users,  load average: 0.01, 0.02, 0.05
+(Hint: You may need to use `ctrl-c` to get out of this app.) *How do you interpret what you see here?*
+Real time view of the running system, according to man top - 06:52:27 up 2 days, 22:46,  0 users,  load average: 0.01, 0.02, 0.05
 Tasks:  16 total,   1 running,  15 sleeping,   0 stopped,   0 zombie
 %Cpu(s):  0.0 us,  0.1 sy,  0.0 ni, 99.8 id,  0.0 wa,  0.0 hi,  0.0 si,  0.1 st